 It also provides information on your options on the registration of your marriage or civil partnership following the issue of the full Gender Recognition Certificate.
 These options come into force on 24 March 2016.

 Under the laws of the United Kingdom, individuals are considered to be of the gender (either male or female) that was registered at their birth.
-The Gender Recognition Act 2004 (which applies throughout the UK) enables transsexual people to apply to the Gender Recognition Panel to receive a Gender Recognition Certificate.
+The Gender Recognition Act 2004 (which applies throughout the UK) enables transgender people to apply to the Gender Recognition Panel to receive a Gender Recognition Certificate.
 Applicants who are granted a full Gender Recognition Certificate, from the date of issue, are considered in the eyes of the law to be of their acquired gender.
 A holder of a Gender Recognition Certificate is able to enjoy all the rights appropriate to a person of his or her acquired gender.

 A person who is granted a Gender Recognition Certificate and whose birth was registered in the UK is also able to obtain a new birth certificate showing his or her recognised legal gender.

 A birth certificate is an extract from the entry in the birth register made when a person’s birth is registered.
 It contains the facts of a person’s birth, including name and gender.

 The Gender Recognition Panel notifies the Registrar General for Scotland of the issue of a Gender Recognition Certificate to a person whose birth (or adoption) was registered in Scotland.
-The Registrar General for Scotland keeps a Gender Recognition Register in which the birth of a transsexual person whose acquired gender has been legally recognised will be registered showing any new name(s) and the acquired gender.
+The Registrar General for Scotland keeps a Gender Recognition Register in which the birth of a transgender person whose acquired gender has been legally recognised will be registered showing any new name(s) and the acquired gender.